joshuaminwookang/joshuaminwookang.github.io/_pages/about.md

 ---

-###Hi,
+Hi, I'm an undergrduate student at <span style="color:purple">Williams College (Go Ephs!) </span>, where I am double-majoring in Computer Science and Physics.
-I am an undergrduate student at <span style="color:purple">Williams College (Go Ephs!) </span>, where I am double-majoring in Computer Science and Physics.

 I have research experiences in computer architecture and soft matter physics--please check out the [research](/research/) page for more details.

 <hr>

-#### Research Interests
+### Research Interests
 Currently, I am interested in a wide range of research problems, spanning computer architecture, VLSI design and various other areas that deal with the hardware-software interface.
 Thanks to my undergraduate experiences, I have been to a number of interesting topics such as:

 * Low-power, energy-efficient architectures/systems